HomeBlogControl Chart: A Practical Guide to Flawless Process Management

 Brief History and Development of the Control Chart

 The historical roots of the control chart anchor deeply in the early 20th century, with the pioneering work of Dr. Walter A. Shewhart of Bell Laboratories.
-It was Shewhart who recognized that controlling processes required distinguishing between the inherent variability of a process and variations signaling a fundamental change in the process.
-As the concept evolved, the applications of control charts widened, becoming central to the methodologies of Total Quality Management (TQM) and Six Sigma, and a prime example of an effective problem solving course.
+It was Shewhart who recognized that controlling processes required distinguishing between the inherent variability of a process and variations signaling a fundamental change in the process (Wheeler & Chambers, 1992).
+As the concept evolved, the applications of control charts widened, becoming central to the methodologies of Total Quality Management (TQM) and Six Sigma, and a prime example of an effective statistical process control tool (Montgomery, 2012).

 Importance and Relevance of Control Charts in Various Industries